 What is a Teaching Circle?

-At UCCS, Teaching Circles are groups of 4-8 faculty members who meet at least four times during the semester to discuss readings and activities related to their teaching.
+At UCCS, Teaching Circles are groups of 4-8 faculty who meet at least 4 times across the semester to discuss readings and activities related to their teaching.
 Materials and stipends are provided to Circle participants.

 “Neither a committee nor a social group...They are safe places for learning, exploration, change, and accomplishment at various levels.
 Effective Teaching Circle meetings are marked by creative discourses on problems of and solutions for difficulties in teaching.”

 Indiana University of Pennsylvania Center for Excellence in Teaching

 Would you like to join a Teaching Circle?

 Teaching Circle calls for applications are sent early each Fall, Spring, and Summer semesters.
 Schedules are then negotiated via scheduling polls.

 The following Circles are planned for the upcoming Academic Year

 Small Teaching Circle